The Glaswegian who saved an Italian village from the Nazis

 He bought a rambling medieval castle - Castello San Giorgio - in 1911 and set about restoring it.

-Such was his standing in the community, and in recogition of his love of the village’ history, the German was made an honorary citizen in 1914.
+Such was his standing in the community that he was made an honorary citizen in 1914.

 The von Mumms moved into the castle permanently in 1920 following Alfons’ retirement from the diplomatic service.

 Tragically, he died just four years later - leaving Jeannie a widow at the age of 58.

 Rather then return to Germany, where the name von Mumm still carried considerable clout, or return to her native Scotland, she decided to stay in Portofino, where she remained for three decades.